nordeim/KiCad-RS485_LoadSwitch/docs/prompts.md

 awesome plan! you are truly an amazing electrical engineer! please keep up the good work! now please put on the same deep thinking hat to deeply think and thoroughly and carefully explore how to translate your excellent detailed design into a fully realized KiCad project, RS485_LoadSwitch.kicad_pro, complete with all the fully tested working code files that I can use in production right away. remember to carefully and deeply create a comprehensive execution plan with integrated checklist first before proceeding to create all the necessary individual files for the KiCad project. thank you and good luck, my very best and talented electrical expert engineer!

 ---
+awesome plan! you are truly an amazing electrical engineer! please keep up the good work! now please put on the same deep thinking hat to deeply think and thoroughly and carefully explore how to translate your excellent detailed design into a fully realized KiCad project, RS485_LoadSwitch.kicad_pro, complete with all the fully tested working code files that I can use in production right away. remember to carefully and deeply create a comprehensive execution plan with integrated checklist first before proceeding to create all the necessary individual files for the KiCad project. thank you and good luck, my very best and talented electrical expert engineer!

+---
 awesome job! please advise how I should create the file hierarchy to place your KidCad design output files as well as the  `fab/` folder and the `fab/make_fab.sh` file.

 also give me a step-by-step guide on how to install the KiCad software on Ubuntu Linux 24.04.01 and then how to load the project files.